netresearch/klonfisch/README.rst

 ============
 How it works
 ============
-Klonfisch is a PHP application that sits between JIRA and Gitorious:
+Klonfisch is a PHP application that sits between JIRA and GitLab.

-Gitorious sends commit information to Klonfisch which stores them in a MySQL database.
+GitLab sends commit information to Klonfisch which stores them in a MySQL database.
 This is done via "web hooks".